Kingdom of Cyprus: Third Crusade

-The island of Cyprus was conquered in 1191 by King Richard I of England during the Third Crusade, from Isaac Komnenos, an upstart local governor, Byzantine Prince and self-proclaimed emperor of the Byzantine Empire.
-The English king did not intend to conquer the island until his fleet was scattered by a storm en route to the siege of Acre and three of his ships were driven to the shores of Cyprus.
+The island of Cyprus was conquered in 1191 by King Richard I of England during the Third Crusade, from Isaac Komnenos, an upstart local governor, Byzantine Prince and self-proclaimed Emperor of the Byzantine Empire.
+The English King did not intend to conquer the island until his fleet was scattered by a storm en route to the siege of Acre (1189–1191).
 The three ships were wrecked and sank in sight of the port of Limassol.
 The shipwrecked survivors were taken prisoner by Komnenos and when a ship bearing King Richard's sister Joan and bride Berengaria entered the port, Komnenos refused their request to disembark for fresh water.
 King Richard and the rest of his fleet arrived shortly afterwards.
 Upon hearing of the imprisonment of his shipwrecked comrades and the insults offered to his bride and sister, King Richard met Komnenos in battle.
-There were rumours that Komnenos was secretly in agreement with Saladin in order to protect himself from his enemies the Angelos family, the ruling family in the Byzantine capital of Constantinople.
+There were rumours that Komnenos was secretly in agreement with Saladin in order to protect himself from his enemies, the Angelos family, the ruling family in the Byzantine capital of Constantinople.

-Control of the island of Cyprus would give King Richard a highly strategic base to launch further Crusade initiatives.
+Control of the island of Cyprus would give King Richard an extremely valuable strategic base to launch further Crusade operations.
 The English army engaged the Cypriots on the shores of Limassol with English archers and heavily armored knights.
 Komnenos and the remainder of the army escaped to the hills during nightfall, but King Richard and his troops tracked the Cypriot ruler down and raided his camp before dawn.
 Komnenos escaped again with a small number of men.
 The next day, many Cypriot nobles came to King Richard to swear fealty.
-In the following days, Komnenos made an offer of 20,000 marks of gold and 500 men-at-arms to King Richard, as well as promising to surrender his daughter and castles as a pledge for his good behaviour.